dougbutner/web-4/README.md

  4. **Harmonic GeoSocial Systems**
 	 Fair, transparent collaboration through accounting the opinions and desires of participants

 Each module can be used separately or in tandem.
 This paper invites you to involve any of these ideas into your current and future projects.
-We will discuss solutions to these concepts one at a time.
+We will discuss these concepts one at a time, but first let's examine why we need them in the first place.

 # Why we can't have Provable democracy with web 3
-> Provable democracy cannot be fully achieved in web 3 itself because there is no control over how many accounts a user may own.
+> Provable democracy cannot be fully achieved in web 3 itself because there is intentionally no limit over how many accounts a user may control.

 Democracy is essentially reaching a consensus with the idea that **each person is equal** in their influence on that consensus within defined bounds.

-Many different consensus models have been developed, most notably, [proof of work](https://www.ledger.com/academy/blockchain/what-is-proof-of-work) (**POW**), [proof of stake](https://www.ledger.com/academy/blockchain/what-is-proof-of-stake) (**POS**), and [delegated proof of stake ](https://academy.binance.com/en/articles/delegated-proof-of-stake-explained)(**DPOS**).
+Many different consensus models have been developed in web 3, most notably, [proof of work](https://www.ledger.com/academy/blockchain/what-is-proof-of-work) (**POW**), [proof of stake](https://www.ledger.com/academy/blockchain/what-is-proof-of-stake) (**POS**), and [delegated proof of stake ](https://academy.binance.com/en/articles/delegated-proof-of-stake-explained)(**DPOS**).
 These paradigms of consensus are used primarily to determine which chain of transaction records (blocks) is considered valid, securing a blockchain.

 POS and DPOS is additionally used to in projects like [**Hive**](https://peakd.com) to allow users to "vote" on valuable content, an early example of the democratic web.
 DPOS is also used for networks to determine who can access network resources.